michaelhenkel/dockstack/README.md

 Application containers:

 1. dnsmasq:
- - manages DNS and DHCP for all following containers
+ - manages DNS for all following containers

 2. puppet:
  - provisions configuration into all following containers